 Encourage others to adopt as well.
 There’s more than enough to go around!

 Too much of a good thing can be a problem, as pet overpopulation proves.
-Adopting an animal from a shelter means that said shelter is at a liberty to take responsibility for another animal without a home.
-Not only will you be presenting your new pet a home, you’ll be helping another pet in need get another sorely needed chance at life.
+Adopting an animal from a shelter means that said shelter is at liberty to take responsibility for another animal without a home.
+Not only will you be presenting your pet with a new home, but you’ll also be helping another pet in need get another sorely needed chance at life.

 Maintenance for the shelter and care of the animals at the shelter will come out of your fee.
 To prevent more animals from ending up in the shelter, get Spot or Puff spayed or neutered.

 It’s More Economical

 Not only will you pay less than what you would to a store or breeder, but you can also take pleasure in the fact that the adoption fee is going to a good cause.
 Pet adoption will fit well into your family budget.

 In the long run, you’ll also save on vet bills as, contrary to popular belief, animals from shelters are actually healthier and perhaps even better behaved than purebred animals.